 In Figure \ref{fig:designers}, we show the free exploration trajectories of 3 participants (P3, P8, P9) who all discussed a personal interest in abstract art.
 Paintings tagged ``abstract art'' and ``abstract painting'' are located in a central-westernmost region of the map, outlined in red.

-While all three used \textit{jumping} or \textit{wandering} to leave the area, they all eventually \textit{revisited} it, with P8 \textit{only} collecting artworks within this region of fixated interest.
+While all three of these fixated participants \textit{jumped} or \textit{wandered} away from the area, they all eventually \textit{revisited} it, with P8 \textit{only} collecting artworks within this region of interest.